Join The Conversation

 Feedback from Staff & Students on UC Book of the Year

 "The "Rosie Project" was a quick read.
 I believe the UC Book of the Year project is a winner.
-Even though "Room" made my skin crawl, and people like Don and Gene in Rosie should be with the dinosaurs (where they belong), I am pleased that the topics of the first three books so far have not too dry or conservative."
+Even though "Room" made my skin crawl, and people like Don and Gene in Rosie should be with the dinosaurs (where they belong), I am pleased that the topics of the first three books, so far have not been too dry or conservative."

 —Michael Depercy, UC academic (read entire review)

 "I have now finished reading Jasper Jones.
 It turned out to be very absorbing reading ..."